lyserio/express-error-block/README.md

 # express-error-page

-A minimalsit simple error handler for Express (4+) which returns an error page and can send you bug alerts via Telegram.
+A minimalsit simple error handler for Express (4+) which returns an error page.

-Support error reporting via `next()` and automatically handles 404.
+Support error reporting via `next()` and handling of 404.

 It renders a simple HTML page, which can be customised via options.